dart-lang/sdk/samples/ffi/sqlite/README.md

 ## Prerequirement

-For windows, linux, macos , you should make sure, sqlite dev lib installed on your system.
+For Windows, Linux, and MacOS, you should make sure, sqlite dev lib installed on your system.

 Windows user can download dll from https://www.sqlite.org/download.html